username-gigo-is-not-available/undergraduate-study-programs-ingestor/README.md

 - `MINIO_ACCESS_KEY`: the access key of the MinIO server
 - `MINIO_SECRET_KEY`: the secret key of the MinIO server
 - `MINIO_SOURCE_BUCKET_NAME`: the name of the bucket where the input files are stored

+##### Dataset Paths

+- `STUDY_PROGRAMS_INPUT_DATA_FILE_NAME`: the name of the file containing the study programs data
+- `COURSES_INPUT_DATA_FILE_NAME`: the name of the file containing the courses data
+- `PROFESSORS_INPUT_DATA_FILE_NAME`: the name of the file containing the professors data
+- `CURRICULA_INPUT_DATA_FILE_NAME`: the name of the file containing the curricula data - this file contains the courses offered by each study program
+- `COURSES_PREREQUISITES_INPUT_DATA_FILE_NAME`: the name of the file containing the courses prerequisites data - this file contains the courses that are prerequisites for other courses
+- `TAUGHT_BY_INPUT_DATA_FILE_NAME`: the name of the file containing the courses taught by data - this file contains the courses that are taught by professors

 ## Installation